brookeaddison/pacmen-generator/!README.md

 #Pacmen Generator:
 The PacMen project was assigned and developed to further teach and practice the fundamentals of manipulating styles, using array methods, and manipulating the DOM.
+By clicking the "Start Game" button and then the "Add PacMan," users are able to generate multiple pacmen that bounce around the screen, changing direction once hitting the sides.

 #How to run:
 To run this project on your machine the first thing you need